ForetagInc/elements/README.md

 # Elements

-Elements is a open source design system and style guide (for Foretag), it is a collection of reusable components for the web, native  & augmented reality (XR) applications.
+Elements is a open source design system with 1000s of components and style guide (for Foretag), it is a collection of reusable components for the web & augmented reality (XR) applications.
+Elements allows you to build cross-platform, amazing looking and functional applications, with no compromises.

 ## Features

-- Multiple themes: Screen & Augmented Reality
+- Multiple themes: Screen & Augmented Reality (AREngine)
 - Light & Dark schemes with-in variants
-- Responsive: Desktop, Wearables or Mobile
+- Multi platform: Desktop, Web, Wearables or Mobile
 - Styled with [Master CSS](https://styles.master.co/) and extendable
-- Built on JS & Rust - for React
+- Built on JS & Rust - for React 18
 - Designed and optimized for a11y
 - Snappy performance and render times
 - 1000+ components, pages, templates and counting
-- Ready for AR, XR and Metaverse

 ## Tools & Partners